maxlanceund/equal-system/papers/The_Philosophy_of_Refusal-en.md

 A basic conclusion of information theory (Shannon, 1948) is: when the output does not vary with the input, the mutual information is zero.
 The information gain of this channel is zero.

 In such a system, the information gain of "acting" (submitting) is zero.
 Continuing to operate is repetitive action.
 Based on this judgment, the act of submitting was terminated.

+What appears here is the second source of refusal signals: **no-information signal.** The channel has degenerated; the output no longer carries information about the content of the input.
+The difference from a danger signal is: a danger signal says "there is danger ahead"; a no-information signal says "this road no longer speaks to you."

+But the operational response to both is the same: recognize as refusal signal, execute termination.
+The Philosophy of Refusal does not ask about the reason for termination; it only executes termination.

 ---